Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/motion_blur.rst

    :width: 320px

-*Image 3* on the other hand shows the rendering of frame 1 when Motion Blur is set and 8 'intermediate' frames are computed. *Shutter* is set to 0.5; this means that the 8 'intermediate' frames are computed on a 0.
+*Image 3* shows the rendering of frame 1 when Sampled Motion Blur is enabled and 8 'intermediate' frames are computed. *Shutter* is set to 0.5 - thus the image 8 samples are rendered between frame 1 and halfway to frame 2.
-5 frame period starting from frame 1.
-This is very evident since the whole 'blurriness' of the cube occurs half a unit before and half a unit after the main cube body.

-*Image 4* and *Image 5* show the effect of increasing Bf values.
+*Image 4* and *Image 5* show the effect of increasing shutter values.
-A value greater than 1 implies a very 'slow' camera shutter.
+A value greater than 1 is physically impossible in a real-world camera, but can be used to exaggerate the effect.

 .. list-table::